merry7cherry/Flow-Matching-trajectory-visualization/README.md

    - `--variational-mean-latent-dim`: optional latent dimensionality override for VMF (defaults to the VFM setting)
    - `--variational-mean-kl-weight`: optional KL divergence weight override for VMF (defaults to the VFM setting)
    - `--variational-mean-matching-weight`: optional matching loss weight override for VMF (defaults to the VFM setting)

+## Mean Flow

+The mean flow extends the standard flow-matching setup by sampling a pair of times \(t, r\) such that \(t \geq r\), computing the offset \(h = t - r\), and predicting the velocity conditioned on \((t, h)\).
+The training procedure implemented in `flowviz.pipelines.flow_matching.train_mean_flow_matching` uses `torch.func.jvp` to obtain forward-mode derivatives and constructs the detached targets described by the mean flow objective, including the adaptive weighting term for stability.
+Trajectories for visualization are generated via `flowviz.pipelines.flow_matching.compute_mean_flow_trajectories`, which now evaluates the network once at \(t = 1, r = 0\) and maps each base sample directly to its prediction, enabling one-step generation without ODE integration.

 ## Variational Mean Flow (VMF)